Post Traumatic Stress Disorder

 With early intervention and appropriate treatment, service members can mitigate and even eliminate symptoms of PTSD.
 Treatment can teach service members effective coping strategies for dealing with stressful situations.

-The Center for BrainHealth at The University of Texas at Dallas has been awarded a $3 million grant from the Department of Defense to further investigate the effectiveness of a paired treatment for PTSD.
-This is a no-cost, non-drug treatment which offers compensation for participants’ time.
-With the funding participants will be treated with a combination of Cognitive Processing Therapy (CPT) and repetitive Transcranial Magnetic Stimulation (rTMS).
+In 2011, the Center for BrainHealth at The University of Texas at Dallas was awarded a $3 million grant from the Department of Defense (DoD) to investigate the effectiveness of cognitive processing therapy (CPT) and an FDA-approved treatment for treatment resistant depression, called repetitive Transcranial Magnetic Stimulation (rTMS), for PTSD.